Search Results

 Treatment of severe vernal keratoconjunctivitis (VKC) in children from 4 years of age and adolescents.

-Verkazia treatment must be initiated by an ophthalmologist or a healthcare professional qualified in ophthalmology.
+Verkazia treatment should only be initiated by an ophthalmologist or a healthcare professional qualified in ophthalmology.

 Posology